 We generally bill customers on a monthly or quarterly basis in arrears.
 On a monthly basis, we recognize revenue as service is rendered in the period.
 As we are billing in arrears, this results in unbilled receivables between the time when we have the unconditional right to the consideration for the services we provided to our customers (i.e. billable revenue) and the time when we actually bill our customers.
 Once we issue the bill at the end of the monthly or quarterly billing period, it becomes a billed receivable and then we collect cash payment.
 This is a recurring cycle and it is common in businesses which provide services on a long-term contract basis, recognizing revenue as services are rendered and billing in arrears.
 We have a very low incidence of doubtful accounts and write-offs.
-See "Risk Factors-Risks Relating to Our Business and Industry-If we fail to manage effectively or collect our accounts receivable, our results of operations, financial condition and liquidity may be adversely affected."
-During the years ended December 31, 2019, 2020 and 2021, we recorded RMB0.3 million, RMB2.0 million, and RMB10.1 million (US\$1.6 million) of allowance for doubtful accounts, respectively, and only recorded a write-off of RMB382 thousand in 2019.
+See "Risks Factors-Risks Relating to Our Businesses and Industry-If we fail to manage effectively or collect our accounts receivable, our results of operations, financial condition and liquidity may be adversely affected."
+During the years ended December 31, 2020, 2021 and 2022, we recorded RMB2.0 million, RMB10.1 million and RMB9.9 million (US\$1.4 million) of allowance for doubtful accounts, respectively.